EAST TEXAS INDIAN ARTIFACTS ,arrowheads,axe"s,scrapers,knives,points,pottery from my site

 Syrian archaeologist 'killed in Palmyra' by IS militants

-The man who looked after the Roman ruins in the ancient Syrian city of Palmyra is reported to have been killed by Islamic State (IS) militants.
+man who looked after the Roman ruins in the ancient Syrian city of

+Khaled Asaad was taken hostage by the group after it seized the Unesco World Heritage site earlier this year.
 The family of the 82-year-old scholar said he had been beheaded by IS fighters, according to Syria's director of antiquities, Maamoun Abdulkarim.

 Mr Asaad had spent more than 50 years working on Palmyra.